TCP/IP Reference Model with Diagram

 ii.
 User Datagram Protocol (UDP)

 This layer resembles the network layer of OSI reference model.
 It handles the transfer of information across multiple networks through the use of a gateway or router.
-It deals with the routing of packets across the networks as well as with the congestion control The key aspect of this layer is the definition of globally unique address for the machines that are connected to the Internet.
+It deals with the routing of packets across the networks as well as with congestion control The key aspect of this layer is the definition of a globally unique address for the machines that are connected to the Internet.

-Internet Layer provides best-effort connectionless packet transfer.
-As the service is connectionless, so data packets or so-called datagrams are routed independently and it may traverse different paths.
+Internet Layer provides the best-effort connectionless packet transfer.
+As the service is connectionless, data packets or so-called datagrams are routed independently and it may traverse different paths.
 This system is robust as the datagram can avoid the point of failure within a network.
-The gateway that interconnects two networks may discard and IP packet.
+The gateway that interconnects two networks may discard an IP packet.
 If congestion occurs, it is the responsibility of the transport layer to recover the lost packets.

 Network Interface Layer: